openstack-archive/fuel-docs/pages/planning-guide/7000-sahara-plan.rst

 Fuel configures Sahara to use floating IPs to manage the VMs.
 This means that you must provide a Floating IP pool in each Node Group Template you define.
+See :ref:`public-floating-ips-arch` for general information about floating IPs.

 A special case is if you are using Nova-Network and you have set the **auto_assign_floating_ip** parameter to true